klust/SupercomputersForStarters/docs/7_Accelerators/7_05_Status_GPU_computing.md

 The GPU compute nodes of LUMI and Frontier use a special variant of the Zen3-based AMD Epyc processor.
 In this variant, the PCIe lanes are replaced by InfinityFabric connections.
-In an MI250X, the 4 GPU packages are connected with each other and with the CPU through InfinitFabric links.
+In an MI250X, the 4 GPU packages are connected with each other and with the CPU through Infinity Fabric links.
 Each GPU package connects to its own quarter of the AMD Epyc processor (remember from earlier that the I/O die is subdivided in 4 quarters, in this case each connected to two CPU chiplets with 8 cores each).
 This creates a fully unified and coherent memory space.
 Also noteworthy is that the